tundish/blathnaid/blathnaid/book/chapters.rst

 ------

 Set up at intervals were wooden market stalls.
 Many of them were shuttered or empty.
-Long lines of people formed up at those who had stock.
+Long lines of people formed at those traders who had stock.

 Everywhere else was boarded up, or blocked off, or tumbled down.
-Until you came to a gated arch near the Eastern wall.
+Until, that is, you came to a gated arch near the Eastern wall.
 Behind that was a high tower, barracks for the Guard, and the mansion of the Mayor.

 Queues